wikimedia/machinelearning-liftwing-inference-services/ores-legacy/README.md

 the following:

 - ssh into a statbox
-- upload/scp files under ores-migration directory
+- upload/scp files under ores-legacy directory
 - create a virtual environment and install the requirements.txt file
 - run the application using uvicorn and setting the environment variable for the LIFTWING_URL
   > LIFTWING_URL=https://inference.svc.codfw.wmnet:30443 uvicorn app.main:app --reload --port 8000